rafucuk/yanki/CONTRIBUTING.md

 - `MISSKEY_WEBFINGER_USE_HTTP`: If it's set true, WebFinger requests will be http instead of https, useful for testing federation between servers in localhost.
 NEVER USE IN PRODUCTION.

 ## Continuous integration
-Misskey uses GitHub Actions for executing automated tests.
+Yanki uses GitHub Actions for executing automated tests.
 Configuration files are located in [`/.github/workflows`](/.github/workflows).

 ## Vue
-Misskey uses Vue(v3) as its front-end framework.
+Yanki uses Vue(v3) as its front-end framework.
 - Use TypeScript.
 - **When creating a new component, please use the Composition API (with [setup sugar](https://v3.vuejs.org/api/sfc-script-setup.html) and [ref sugar](https://github.com/vuejs/rfcs/discussions/369)) instead of the Options API.**
 	- Some of the existing components are implemented in the Options API, but it is an old implementation.
 Refactors that migrate those components to the Composition API are also welcome.